MDeanLindsay/PBI-README/README.md

 # ReadMe - A Power BI Markdown Visual

+![ReadMe Visual Example](/README/assets/readme_example.PNG)

-A custom Power BI visual for displaying familiar, GitHub-styled markdown content with full navigation support.
+ReasMe is a custom Power BI visual for displaying familiar, GitHub-styled markdown content with full navigation support.
 Perfect for creating documentation dashboards, formatted release notes, and searchable data dictionaries in your Power BI reports.

-![ReadMe Visual Example](/README/assets/readme_example.PNG)
+With the introduction of .pbip files, Power BI now offers source control capabilities for your reports.
+Why not extend that same source control approach to your documentation in a format developers are familiar with?
+Store your markdown in a repository, setup a connection with your report, and ReadMe will render your new data source without any additional tinkering needed.
+Your documentation evolves with your codebase, teams can update documentation without even opening the report, and everything stays in sync.

+### Current Release

 Current .pbiviz and example .pbix available [**here**](https://github.com/MDeanLindsay/PBI-README/tree/main/README/dist).